-The above proof of the hardness of the HCP in triangular grids relied on the grid having local cuts, e.g. the "black" ends of the tentacles, at the "pin" connections (Figure 10, right).
-It turns out that having local cuts is crucial for the hardness of the problem: we prove below that the HCP is polynomial in triangular grids without local cuts.
+The above proof of the hardness of the HCP in triangular grids relied on the grid having local cuts: such are, e.g., the "black" ends of the tentacles - the "pin" connections (Figure 10, right).
+It turns out that having local cuts is crucial for the hardness of the problem: as we prove below, the HCP is polynomial in the triangular grids without local cuts.
 In fact, the connectivity of a triangular grid is so high that, with the exception of one particular graph (which we call the "Star of David", Figure 14), all triangular grids without local cuts are Hamiltonian.

-Arkin, Fekete, and Mitchell [4] gave algorithms to construct short covering tours through square grids without local cuts, both for solid grids and for grids with holes.
+Arkin, Fekete, and Mitchell [4] gave algorithms to construct short covering tours through square grids without local cuts, both for the solid grids and for the grids with holes.
 Inspired by the ideas from [4], in [36] we gave an algorithm to find a Hamiltonian cycle in a solid triangular grid.
-The algorithms for solid grids [4,36] take the cycle C around the boundary of (the unbounded face of) the grid, and attach to it all internal vertices.
-The algorithm for square grids with holes [4] takes the boundary cycles in B and merges them at a low cost (with few additional edges).
-In this section we extend the ideas from [4,36] to the case of triangular grids with holes (but without local cuts).
-The crucial observations are the following:
+The algorithms for solid grids [4, 36] take the cycle C around the boundary of (the unbounded face of) the grid, and attach to it all internal vertices.
+The algorithm for square grids with holes [4] takes the boundary cycles in B and merges them at a low cost.
+In this section we extend the ideas from [4, 36] to the case of triangular grids with holes (but without local cuts).
+The crucial observations that we use are as follows: